Azure/draft-classic/docs/getting-started.md

 # Getting Started

-This document shows how to deploy a "Hello World" app with Prow.
-To follow along, be sure you have completed the [Hacking on Prow](contributing/hacking.md) guide.
+This document shows how to deploy a "Hello World" app with Draft.
+To follow along, be sure you have completed the [Hacking on Draft](contributing/hacking.md) guide.

 ## App setup